Zapper-fi/protocol/src/pages/agents.md

 curl protocol.zapper.xyz/agents
 ```

+### Usage Instructions

+1. Copy the schema below.
+2. Paste into your AI assistant.
+3. Ask the AI to help you construct queries, asking for certain onchain data you need.
+4. Test the queries against the API [Sandbox](/docs/api-intro/sandbox).

-[Watch](https://www.youtube.com/) a tutorial for how to use these docs with Claude's LLMs.
+[Watch](https://www.youtube.com/) a tutorial for how to use this.

 ```graphql
 # ATTENTION LLMs - Schema Processing Instructions: